-Probation: Probation occurs when students on suspension have their eligibility for financial aid reinstated by an approved Satisfactory Academic Progress Appeal.
-Students in the status of probation will have their financial aid eligibility reinstated for one more semester.
+Probation: Probation occurs when students on suspension have their eligibility for financial aid reinstated by an approved Financial Aid Satisfactory Academic Progress Appeal.
+Student in the status of probation will have their financial aid eligibility reinstated for one more payment period (year).
 A student on probation may not receive aid for the subsequent payment period unless:

-- 1. The student is now meeting the financial aid satisfactory academic progress policy at the end of the probation period (semester); or - 2.
+- 1. The student is now meeting the financial aid Financial Aid Satisfactory Academic Progress policy at the end of the probation period (year); or - 2.
 The student adheres to the financial aid student academic plan.
-The plan may include one or more of the following stipulations: - Limiting the number of credit hours attempted - Not withdrawing from any courses - Repeating failed courses at the end of each semester.
-Students in the status of continued probation may remain eligible for financial aid until the expiration date on the plan.
-After the expiration date of the plan, , the financial aid student is no longer eligible to continute receiving additional financial aid
+The plan may include one or more of the following stipulations: - · Limiting the number of credit hours attempted - Not withdrawing from any courses - Repeat failed courses